joebhakim/animo/readme.md

-# Animo: geoguessr, but for animals.
+# Animorl: geoguessr, but for animals.

 ## Specifications:
 This app is a game in which photos from the iNaturalist API are displayed.